marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

 bswapm2
   Reverse the order of bytes of operand 1 and store the result in operand 0.

-  .. index:: negm2 instruction pattern

-  .. index:: ssnegm2 instruction pattern

-  .. index:: usnegm2 instruction pattern
+  .. index:: negm2 instruction pattern, ssnegm2 instruction pattern, usnegm2 instruction pattern

 :samp:`neg{m}2`, :samp:`ssneg{m}2`, :samp:`usneg{m}2`
   Negate operand 1 and store the result in operand 0.